+PAHx Society and PAHx Center office are relocated from Duke University to the Eugene A. Stead, Jr. Center for Physician Assistants; the building is owned and operated by the NCAPA.
 Prior to the opening of the Stead Center in Durham, NC, then Executive Director Reginald D. Carter and Archivist Mira Waller created within the building a replica of Dr. Eugene Stead Jr.’s office at his lake house.

 They also prepared shadowbox wall displays to hang in the Center lobby to honor the founders of the PA profession and each of the national organizations.
 To learn more about the displays at the Stead Center, click here.